2016rshah/blog/posts/12-books-12-months-2019.md

 Interpreter of Maladies by Jhumpa Lahiri (July)
 Song of Solomon by Toni Morrison (August)
-When Breath Becomes Air by Paul Kalanithi (September)
+When Breath Becomes Air by Paul Kalanithi (September) Dark Matters: On the Surveillance of Blackness by Simone Browne (October) Talent by Juliet Lapidos (October Bonus Round!)
+The Librarian's Guide to Homelessness by Ryan Dowd (October Bonus Round!)
 ```

 See also: